This project is to create a versatile yet custom multicopter drone logic-board based on Arduino and Multiwii.

-I used an Arduino Nano for the processing power and a MPU-6050 for the on-board gyroscope and accelerometer readings.
+An Arduino Nano was utilized for processing logic and a MPU-6050 was implemented for gyroscope and accelerometer input.

 Step 2: Designing

 Download Fritzing.
-Its good for smaller, simpler circuit designs.
-It is the most simple and straight forward PCB designing software that I could find.
+It is a circuit designing software for smaller, simpler circuits.
+It is one of the most simple yet effective PCB designing software available.

-As a side note, if your desired sensor is not available in Fritzing by default, you can find a design (a .fzz file) online, download it, and drag the file into your project.
+If your sensor is not available in Fritzing by default, you can download the sensor's schematic (.fzz file) and drag the file into the workspace.

 Step 3: Fabricating and Assembly